rapidfuzz/Levenshtein/README.rst

 It supports both normal and Unicode strings.

-Python 2.2 or newer is required.
+Python 2.2 or newer is required; Python 3 is supported.

 StringMatcher.py is an example SequenceMatcher-like class built on the top of Levenshtein.
 It misses some SequenceMatcher's functionality, and has some